MECA-SNAKE/flipper-snake/README.md

 ### Client-Server communication

-A big software implementation has been the communication between the ESP8266 and the react native app.
-The first idea was to communicate by Bluetooth Low Energy (BLE) since it’s very simple to deploy.
-We realized several days after that the ESP8266 does not have a bluetooth module but a WIFI module.
+To establish communication between the ESP8266 and the React Native app, we initially planned to utilize Bluetooth Low Energy (BLE) due to its simplicity and ease of deployment.
+However, we soon realized that the ESP8266 lacked a Bluetooth module and instead possessed a Wi-Fi module.
+This prompted us to change our approach and leverage the Wi-Fi capabilities of the ESP8266.

-We use it to deploy a web server on the ESP8266 to handle POST requests from the phone app to control the snake.
-Here for example is one of the route that we can use to reset the snake when a user clicks on the reset button.
+To enable communication between the React Native app and the ESP8266, we deployed a web server on the ESP8266.
+This web server served as a central hub to handle incoming POST requests from the app, allowing for seamless control of the snake.
+Within the web server, we implemented multiple routes to handle various POST requests from the client (the app).
+One example is the route designed for resetting the snake.
+When the user pressed the "reset" button in the app, a corresponding POST request was sent to the designated endpoint on the ESP8266.
+This triggered the necessary actions to reset the snake to its initial state.
+Here is the code that illustrates the "receive" function on the server side.

 ``` cpp
 // Server-side code